mschulteg/flacmirror/README.md

 optional arguments:
-  -h, --help                                 show this help message and exit --codec {vorbis,opus,aac}                  Specify which target codec to use.
+  -h, --help                                 show this help message and exit --codec {vorbis,opus,aac,mp3}              Specify which target codec to use.
-  --opus-quality OPUS_QUALITY                If opus encoding was selected, the bitrate in kbit/s can be specified as a
+  --opus-quality OPUS_QUALITY                If opus encoding is selected, the bitrate in kbit/s can be specified as a
                                              float.
 The value is directly passed to the --bitrate argument of opusenc.
-  --vorbis-quality VORBIS_QUALITY            If vorbis encoding was selected, the quality can be specified as an integer
+  --vorbis-quality VORBIS_QUALITY            If vorbis encoding is selected, the quality can be specified as an integer
                                              between -1 and 10.
 The value is directly passed to the --quality argument of oggenc.
-  --aac-quality AAC_QUALITY                  If aac encoding was selected and aac-mode was set to 0 (CBR), the bitrate
+  --aac-quality AAC_QUALITY                  If aac encoding is selected and aac-mode is set to 0 (CBR), the bitrate in
-                                             in kbit/s can be specified as an integer.
+                                             kbit/s can be specified as an integer.
 The value is directly passed to the --bitrate argument of fdkaac.
 Defaults to 128 (kbit/s).
-  --aac-mode AAC_MODE                        If aac encoding was selected, the bitrate configuration mode of fdkaac can
+  --aac-mode AAC_MODE                        If aac encoding is selected, the bitrate configuration mode of fdkaac can
                                              be specified as an integer from 0 to 5, where 0 means CBR (default) and 1-5 means VBR (higher value -> higher bitrate).
 The value is directly passed to the --bitrate-mode argument of fdkaac.
+  --mp3-quality MP3_QUALITY                  If mp3 encoding is selected and --mp3-mode is set to cbr or abr, this sets
+                                             the bitrate in kbit/s as an integer from 8 to 320.
+If --mp3-mode is set to vbr, this sets the quality level integer from 0 to 9 (like the V of lame or q:a settings of ffmpeg).
+  --mp3-mode {vbr,cbr,abr}                   If mp3 encoding is selected, this specified the quality mode to be used.
+If
+                                             specified, --mp3-quality must also be set to a valid value.
+If not specified, ffmpeg will use default values for mode and quality.
   --albumart {optimize,resize,keep,discard}  Specify what to do with album covers.
 Defaults to 'optimize'. 'optimize'
                                              will try to optimize the picture for better size, while 'resize' will additionally downsample pictures with a pixel width greater than